NULabNortheastern/digitalassignmentshowcase/intro_stata/applied_econometrics-spring2019-erten/README.md

 This module will show students what STATA is and how the program works.
 Students will have the opportunity to play around with STATA using a test dataset and they will learn briefly about similar programs to STATA.

 ## Learning Objectives
-- Understand what STATA is
+- Understand what you are able to do using STATA
 - Learn the basics of STATA
 - Use STATA on a test data set
 - Learn why STATA is useful for econometrics